Warwick Build Guide by gurubashi35

 J4 is easily beatable in a 1v1 at any stage of the game as long as you follow is E + Q combo with your Q. He has the ability to gank at level 2, so warn your laners to avoid being aggressive during the first 2-3 mins.
 He teamfights better than you do, but can't solo objectives so try to sneak neutral objectives early on.

 Pre-transformation Kayn is incredibly weak, but can counter-jungle you, so keep defensive wards at the entrances of your jungle so you can collapse on him.
 Try to invade him as much as possible early on to delay his transformation and clear.
 If he goes Shadow, you always win the 1v1 so that's not a problem.
 In teamfights, try to peel your carries in teamfights and walk away from your carries when he R's you to avoid them taking damage.
 If he goes Rhaast, as long as you continously dodge his W with your Q, you beat him in a 1v1.
 In teamfight scenarios, peel for your carries and lock him down so he can't heal.
-Buying executioners greatly reduces his dueling so buy it if the healing gets too oppressive.
+Buying executioners greatly reduces his dueling so buy it if no else is going to.

 Pre-6, he always loses the 1v1.
 Post-6, with his evolved Q and R, he can bait out you E and makes you miss R if you don't have a blood trail.
 The key to fighting is to make sure to E early and never be low enough for his Q to kill you.
 As long as you can land your R, you should win.
 Since Conqueror has become somewhat viable on him with Black Cleaver, he has the potential to outduel you, so be cautious and avoid unfavorable fights.
 In teamfights, zone him off your carries and lock him down if he tries to go for assassinations.